Project Positive Image of Nigeria, Fashola Tasks Civil Servants - THISDAYLIVE

 Ndubuisi Francis in Abuja

-The Minister of Works and Housing, Mr. Babatunde Fashola, has challenged civil servants to project a positive image of the country, saying a lot is required from them due to their privileged position.
+The Minister of Works and Housing, Mr. Babatunde Fashola, has challenged civil servants in Nigeria to project a positive image of the country, saying a lot was required from them due to their privileged position.

-The minister’s admonition was conveyed in Abuja, Tuesday at the 2018 recognition and reward ceremony of his ministry.
+The minister’s admonition was conveyed in Abuja yesterday at the 2018 recognition and reward ceremony of his ministry.

-Fashola, in his keynote address, which he turned into an interactive session, sought to know from the audience, predominantly made up of staff of the ministry, who should be referred to as ‘government’.
+Fashola, in his keynote address, which he turned into an interactive session, sought ideas from the audience, predominantly made up of staff of the ministry, who should be referred to as ‘government’.

-Satisfied with the feedback, “all of us”, the minister went on to deliver his sermon that transforming the country was a collective effort of all civil/public servants, from the least to the highest.
+Satisfied with the feedback, the minister went on to deliver his lecture that transforming the country was a collective effort of all civil/public servants from the least to the highest person.

 According to him, civil servants are better placed to help lift the country out of poverty because of the catalytic role they play in governance.